NUS-HPC-AI-Lab/Helen/ReadMe.md

 ## Acknowledgement
+Our training code is based on [FuxiCTR](https://github.com/reczoo/FuxiCTR).
 The implementation of Helen is inspired by this wonderful [repo](https://github.com/davda54/sam).
-We sincerely thank for their wonderful code!
+We sincerely thank for their wonderful work.